-A 145-horsepower 1.8-liter four-cylinder serves as the starting point; Forte5 hatchback runs with a 173-horsepower 2.0 (optional in the sedan), or a 201-horsepower 1.6-liter turbo.
+Drivetrain: A 145-horsepower 1.8-liter four-cylinder serves as the sedan’s base offering; Forte5 hatchback starts with a 173-horsepower 2.0 (optional in the sedan), or available 201-horsepower 1.6-liter turbo.